 Butcher in Havana market.
 Cubans procure their groceries from small markets in local neighborhoods.

 Street scene, Havana.
-Most people hitch a ride with the many taxis to get around.
+Most people hitch a taxi ride in order to get around.

 Mother and daughter at a street-side nail salon in Havana.
-Small, regulated private businesses had started to appear with a slight loosening of central planning when I visited in 2013.
+Small, regulated private businesses had started to appear with a slight loosening of central planning at the time I visited.

 Images of the Argentinian revolutionary Ernesto "Che" Guevara are ubiquitous throughout the island, including on consumer apparel as seen here.
 He still seems to hover over everything.